RunziMu/Capstone_Project_Runzinizer/README.md

 This web app is called **Runzinizer** as an combination of my firstname plus Organizer :)

-Runzinizer is a web abb that keep tracks of user's expenses and income, like a mini version of expense manager.
+Runzinizer is a web app that keep tracks of user's expenses and income, like a mini version of expense manager.
 Runzinizer contains six tabs, each tab contributes its own function.

 **Register Tab**